openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Parameter 3:  Send Basic report

 send the basic report to the Lifeline when the load state changed
-Info: Enable/disable to send the basic report to the Lifeline when the load state changed （When value set as 1, re-power on the dimmer, it will send Basic report automatically）
+<p&gtInfo: Enable/disable to send the basic report to the Lifeline when the load state changed （When value set as 1, re-power on the dimmer, it will send Basic report automatically） </p&gt
 The following option values may be configured -:

 | Value  | Description |